youssefhamza80/ConnectedVehicles/README.md

  2. **Customer Id**:  Customer Id which links a vehicle object to a customer object .
  3. **Registration Number**: Vehicle registration number.
  4. **Ping Date/Time**:  The last ping date/time sent by the vehicle.
 It is used to detremine connection status with the vehicle.
 If it is less than the pre-defined duration (defaulted to 1 minute), then connection status is CONNECTED.
 Otherwise, connection status is NOT CONNECTED.
+ 5. **Connection Status**: This is a String field to represent "CONNECTED" or "NOT CONNECTED".
+This field is not stored in the DB and being computed everytime a vehicle is queried by the REST APIs.

 Standard CRUD operations are provided by this REST service:
  1. **Query all vehicles**: GET method that returns all available vehicles in the DB.
  2. **Query a specific vehicle by Vehicle Id**: GET method that returns a specific vehicle data using Vehicle Id.